 Remember, rodents are always looking for a way to enter your home as the temperature turns colder.
 Preventing the pests from gaining entry to your harm can be far less difficult than trying to get them out.

 Seal of any cracks or small holes with caulk and/or steel wool.
-Use a draft stopper under entry doors to help keep out both cold air and common little pest heck bent on destruction of anything them deem edible.
+Use a draft stopper under entry doors to help keep out both cold air and common little pest heck bent on the destruction of anything they deem edible.

 Tara Dodrill is a homesteading and survival journalist and author.
 She lives on a small ranch with her family in Appalachia.
 She has been both a host and frequent guest on preparedness radio shows.
 In addition to the publication of her first book, ‘Power Grid Down: How to Prepare, Survive, and Thrive after the Lights go Out’, Dodrill also travels to offer prepping tips and hands-on training and survival camps and expos.